To stop UTI pain starting in an hour:

 - Raw garlic: 2 average-size minced cloves.

 This will powerfully affect your UTI in short order, killing off pathogens and reducing your pain level.
 It should be taken by swallowing small chopped pieces with water, like pills, with some food, like toast.
-Ideally, chase it with a glass of baking soda water.
+You can chase it with a glass of half-strength baking soda water.
 Raw garlic is strong and can upset your stomach, but baking soda buffers it and eliminates nausea.
 This combination is a 1-2 punch to a UTI.

 - Cayenne pepper: 1/4 tsp mixed into a glass of water or a spoonful of honey.